EliLillyCo/pytest-wdl/docs/source/manual.md

 In the proxies section of the configuration file, you can define the proxy servers for schemes used in data file URLs.
 The keys are scheme names and the values are either strings - environment variable names - or mappings with the following keys:

-* env: The name of an environment variable in which to look for the proxy server address.
+* `env`: The name of an environment variable in which to look for the proxy server address.
-* value: The value to use for the proxy server address, if the environment variable is not defined or is unset.
+* `value`: The value to use for the proxy server address, if the environment variable is not defined or is unset.

 ```json
 {